 Staying overnight in Corumba or Puerto Quijarro

 You may have to spend a night before or after taking The Death Train in one of the two border towns.
-Puerto Quijarro is the town on the Bolivia side in which The Death Train starts/finished.
-Corumba is the town on the Brazilian side.
+Puerto Quijarro is the town on the Bolivia side in which The Death Train starts/finishes.
+Corumba is a town on the Brazilian side.

 If you get the chance to choose where to stay I’d recommend Corumba as it is safer and in a famous region of Brazil called the Pantanal.
 From Corumba there are some cool tours to do at the right times of the year.

-It is also worthy to note that Daniels Australian bank cards did not work in Puerto Quijarro.
+It is also worth noting that Daniels Australian bank cards did not work in Puerto Quijarro.
 So, I’d bring a little cash with you if you are Australian just in case.